-Inverted nipples do not protrude from the level of the areola but are retracted inwards instead (see image below right of an inverted nipple compared with a normal nipple).
+Nipples vary in shape, size and presentation from woman to woman and, for some women, left to right.
+Some nipples protrude from the level of the areola (see image below right).
+Flat nipples are level with the areola.
+Inverted nipples (see image below left) do not protrude from the level of the areola but are retracted inwards instead.
 Some severely-inverted nipples are fully stuck inwards while others can be drawn out with suction, such as with a breast pump or syringe.
-Flat nipples are level with the areola.

 If a baby continues to have ongoing problems with attachment once a mother’s milk has come in, a nipple shield may be helpful.

-Rest assured, that many mothers who have difficulties breastfeeding due to anatomical challenges first time around, often find that second or third time around that things are easier.
+Rest assured, many mothers who have difficulties breastfeeding due to anatomical challenges first time around often find that things are easier the second or third time around.

-Brodribb W (ed), 2012, Breastfeeding Management in Australia.
-4th edn.
-Australian Breastfeeding Association, Melbourne
+Brodribb W (ed), 2019, Breastfeeding Management in Australia.
+5th edn.
+Australian Breastfeeding Association, Melbourne.